Myth vs. Facts

 Myth: Studies conducted with pure fructose can be applied to high fructose corn syrup.

 Reality: That is not scientifically feasible.
 Pure fructose and its effect on the body are extremely different from that of high fructose corn syrup.
 Most studies conducted with pure fructose have been performed with abnormally high levels of fructose which do not occur naturally in our diet.
 Fructose and glucose are always consumed in combination, with glucose acting as a moderator to fructose.
 By analyzing fructose independently, the studies are not representative of normal diets and cannot be applied to high fructose corn syrup which contains both fructose and glucose.

 Myth: High fructose corn syrup is metabolized differently and blocks the body's ability to know when it is full.

 Reality: Untrue.
 In fact, multiple studies have shown that high fructose corn syrup has similar effects on feelings of fullness as sugar and 1% milk.
 This includes research done by the University of Washington, Maastricht University in the Netherlands, University of Toronto and University of Rhode Island.
 All of these studies found no differences in the metabolic effects of high fructose corn syrup as compared to sugar.

-Myth: High fructose corn syrup contains DNA from genetically modified corn.
+Myth: High fructose corn syrup is unsafe because it can be made from genetically modified (GMO) corn.